-All community members are required to report their potential or confirmed exposure or contraction of COVID-19 using the online reporting form.
+As a reminder, all students are required to report their potential or confirmed exposure or contraction of COVID-19 using the online reporting form.
+Additionally, students are expected to follow all directions from health professionals regarding potential quarantine and/or isolation protocols following exposure/contraction of COVID-19.